SammyOina/stewart-platform/CAD/Notes/Final_year.md

 From FEA done on the Stewart platform, strain values were expected along the Stewart platform legs as shown in figure \ref{eq}.

 ## Electromechanical Modifications

+To implement streamline smoke lines in the wind tunnel, a smoke rake, which is an aerodynamically shaped body (typically elliptical) featuring a row of tubes through which the smoke exits was designed.
+The CAD model was deigned using Autodesk Inventor and the rake was prepared for 3D printing at iPIC in JKUAT.
+The rake design is shown below.

+To implement smoke visualisation in the wind tunnel, the rake is used in conjuction with: